-Make this easier even and add the batter to a blender for about 30 seconds.
-Start with blending the wet ingredients together first then proceed to add the dry ingredients until it is smooth.
+Make this German pancake recipe even easier by adding the batter to a blender for about 30 seconds.
+Start with blending the wet ingredients together first and then add the dry ingredients until they are smooth.
 Once the lumps are out, place the batter in the cast iron skillet.

-The best things about baking German pancakes is watching them rise up and over the pan as it is baking in the oven.
-To get that nice fluffy texture and high rise takes a few tips and tricks to make the perfect German pancakes.
+The best thing about baking German pancakes is watching them rise up and over the pan while baking in the oven.
+Getting that nice fluffy texture and high rise takes a few tips and tricks to make the perfect German pancakes.

 - Eggs: Fresh eggs are best!
 Taking the time to whisk each egg individually will also help fluff up the pancake.
 This does take extra time but can be so worth it!

-- Flour: For best results use an all purpose flour to help with the rise and thickness of each pancake.
+- Flour: For best results, use all-purpose flour to help with the rise and thickness of each pancake.

 Optional Toppings to Try

 Traditionally adding syrup or sprinkling powdered sugar are always popular choices.
 Once the German pancake is baked and ready to serve, add your favorite toppings and create a delicious breakfast everyone will love.